Vandana-vandana/Excel-Sales-Dashoard/README.md

 # Excel-Sales-Dashoard
-checkout this excel sales dashboard I created to track and visualize our sales data. gain insights into our performance and trends effortlesssly
+Check out this Excel sales dashboard I created to track and visualize our sales data.
+Gain insights into our performance and trends effortlessly.
+Feel free to explore, provide feedback, or collaborate with me to enhance it further. #SalesAnalytics #DataVisualization #ExcelDashboard"